Do Binaural Beats Really Work? Uncovering the Science & the Benefits

 Calm Focus

 Alpha brain waves help you feel relaxed without getting too sleepy.
-They are naturally dominant when you’re daydreaming or practicing mindfulness.

-You can listen while:
+You can listen to Restful while:

 Takeaway